ajloza/text_annotator/README.md

 Supports:
 1. overlapping spans
 2. multiple labels per span
+3. text is wrapped but newlines are included in the span (the start/end values refer to character positions).
+The end value is not inclusive so `text[start:stop]` will retrieve the appropriate snippet

 TODO:
 - [ ] links
 - [ ] some better colors

 ![screenshot](screenshot.png)